rvraj26/Capstone_Prelim_Report_M20/README.md

 #### Final Result

 Support Vector Machines (SVM) classifier performed the best for this wafer fab yield problem.
 Random Forest produced similar results but had a significantly higher run time.
-The recommendation is to use SVM with the best parameter reported above.
+The recommendation is to use SVM with the best parameter reported in the attached CSV file: https://github.com/rvraj26/Capstone_Prelim_Report_M20/blob/main/capstone_results.csv

 |         Method         |   Accuracy   |  Precision  |   Recall   |   F1-score   |
 |------------------------|--------------|-------------|------------|--------------|